Liveaboard Holidays In The Sudan Red Sea

-The magnificent reef of Sanganeb stretches 800m from depth to surface and attracts a great range of marine life, including dolphins, manta rays and many species of shark, such as: hammerhead, white tip reef shark, oceanic white tip shark, grey reef shark and the silky shark.
+The magnificent reef of Sanganeb stretches 800m from depth to surface and attracts a great range of marine life, including dolphins, manta rays and many species of sharks, such as; hammerheads, white tip reef sharks, oceanic white tip sharks, grey reef sharks and silky sharks.

-The quite unique Sha’ab Rumi has a plateau at 9m and a steep drop off, and once housed five men in an underwater village for a month during a scientific experiment in the 1960s – and the remains make for some fascinating viewing.
+The quite unique Sha’ab Rumi has a plateau at 9m and a steep drop-off.
+It once housed five men in an underwater village for a month during a scientific experiment in the 1960s and the remains make for some fascinating viewing.

 Renowned for attracting schools of manta rays, the glorious Ma’Sharriff Reef is a hot spot between the months of March and May - and is one of the recommended dive sites of Sudan.

-Not far from the manta ray attracting Angarosh lays the Merlo Reef, another of the great Sudanese dive sites.
-Merlo comes with a 450m reef on a soft slope - which allows for some close up and fascinating coral diving.
-The wreck of The Freedom liveaboard boat which sank in the 1990s also makes for some interesting viewing in the area.
+Not far from Angarosh lays the Merlo Reef, another of the great Sudanese dive sites.
+Merlo comes with a 450m reef on a soft slope - which allows for some close-up and fascinating coral diving and manta rays.
+The wreck of The Freedom liveaboard boat which sank in the 1990's also makes for some interesting viewing in the area.

-You will need to purchase a visa for entry to Sudan and Egypt, which can be paid upon arrival at Marsa Alam and Port Sudan.
-This visa can be quite pricey, so please enquire for the latest price.
+You will need to purchase a visa to enter Sudan and Egypt (which can be paid upon arrival at Marsa Alam and Port Sudan).
+This visa is exensive, so please enquire for the latest price.